Hidden Battles

 Apart from PTSD symptoms, researchers have identified additional factors that increase the likelihood of domestic abuse occurring within military families.

-Substance abuse issues, a history of traumatic brain injury, and little, or low-quality, social support have all been linked to cases of domestic abuse within military families.
+Substance abuse issues, a history of traumatic brain injury, and little, or low-quality, social support have all been linked to cases of domestic abuse within military families following deployments.

 Age or professional experience also seems to play a role in predicting domestic abuse, as 88% of domestic abuse cases were reported by junior enlisted members (E1 through E6 pay grades).